techgrounds/techgrounds-JarBanf/10_Final-Project/decisions_document.md

 - 🟠 Production: maximum €150.

 ### Global
 - 🔵 Don’t be afraid to propose or implement improvements in the architecture, but make hard choices so you can meet the deadline.

 *back to [top](#top)*
 <br>

 ## Assumptions
+### 🚦 🔀 ❓
 An overview of all assumptions

 *back to [top](#top)*
 <br>

 ## Services
+### 🟥 🟧 🟩 🟦 🟪
 An overview of all services that will be used.

+### Cloud Financial Management
+- Billing and Cost Management: View and pay bills, analyze and govern your spending, and optimize your costs.

+### Compute
+- EC2: Virtual servers in the cloud.

+### Database
+- RDS: Managed Relational Database Service.

+### Management & Governance
+- *CloudTrail: Track User Activity and API Usage.*

+### Networking & Content Delivery
+- VPC: Isolated Cloud Resources.

+### Security, Identity, & Compliance
+- Certificate Manager: Provision, Manage, and Deploy SSL/TLS Certificates.
+- IAM: Manage access to AWS resources.
+- Key Management Service: Securely Generate and Manage AWS Encryption Keys

+### Storage
+- S3: Scalable Storage in the Cloud

 *back to [top](#top)*
 <br>